Roller Shutter Maintenance Tips to Extend Life | Smarter Outdoors

 Winter Preparation: Protecting Shutters from Cold and Moisture

-• Lubricate moving parts to avoid freezing stiffness.
+• Lubricate moving parts before temperatures drop.

 Summer Routine: Managing Heat and Dust Buildup